2-vector bundles: Properties of 2-vector bundles

-The following lemma describes the behaviour of the Morita class of a super 2-vector bundle.
+In \cite[Def.~4.2.9]{Kristel2022} we have also introduced the notion of a Morita class for super algebra bundles; in that sense, a super 2-vector bundle is of Morita class $A$ if and only if its super algebra bundle $\mathcal{A}$ is of Morita class $A$.
+The following result describes the behaviour of the Morita class of a super 2-vector bundle.
 It exhibits the Morita class as a generalization of the rank of an ordinary vector bundle.

 \begin{lemma} Let $\mathscr{V}$ be a super 2-vector bundle. \begin{enumerate}[(a)]

 \item If $X$ is connected, then there exists a super algebra $A$ such that $\mathscr{V}$ is of Morita class $A$.
 In fact, $\mathscr{V}$ is of Morita class $\mathcal{A}_y$, where $\mathcal{A}_y$ is the fibre of $\mathcal{A}$ over any point $y\in Y$.